Mohammed-Hany2001/ProAnalytix/README.md

-# 📊 roAnalytix Dashboard – Power BI
+# 📊 ProAnalytix Dashboard – Power BI

 ## 🧩 Overview
 This project focuses on analyzing and visualizing **sales performance data** using **Microsoft Power BI**.